 Both Ooma and Google Voice offer competitive rates when it comes to international calls.
 As is fairly standard with such services, domestic calls to the U.S. & Canada are included in the package, and both providers offer free calls to Puerto Rico, too.
 Ooma goes a step further by also including calls to Mexico, free of charge.

 For businesses that mainly place calls within North America, there’s a logic to sticking with Ooma and getting these calls for free.
 If you'll often be calling a range of countries further afield, however, in most cases we found that Google Voice offered cheaper international calling rates, as you can see in our table below.

 Call quality is something that Ooma takes seriously, so much so that it regularly sends out its own surveys to customers.
 In its most recent survey, 76% of Ooma Office users rated its sound quality as an eight or higher on a scale of 1 to 10.
 Less than three percent of users reported experiencing call quality issues regularly.

-Google Voice doesn’t offer similar customer survey data, but a look at review sites shows that customers on the whole are happy with the sound quality.
+But while Google Voice doesn’t offer similar customer survey data, a look at review sites shows that customers on the whole are happy with the sound quality.
 It’s not uncommon to read that its quality is frequently rated highly, with customers praising the HD-quality sound.
 So since Ooma and Google Voice customers are content with the provider's sound, we concluded that their call quality is neck and neck.